rematocorp/trello-integration-action/README.md

 ### Multiple boards support

-Separate list IDs using `;` for multi-board support.
-The action selects a list based on the card's current board: if a list is present on the board, that list will be chosen.
+Separate different boards list IDs using `;`.
+The action will move the card to a list that exists on the board where the card is currently located.

 ```yaml
 trello-list-id-pr-closed: '6603333cf96e4419a590d9ab;66025544a40b6a11a12233de;77788894a40b6a11a12233de'